Performance Management Systems: Structuring Your Check-Ins

 What’s a Check-In?

 First, let’s explore the entire point of the check-in.
 It’s pretty self-explanatory.
-These are ongoing one-on-one conversations between an employee and a manager/leader focused on:
+These are ongoing one-on-one conversations between an employee and a manager/leader focused on the following:

 - Work progress